-You are eligible to reinstate if you have served all the time that was required under restraint on all of your restraint actions.
+If your license is revoked for a drug and/or alcohol offense, you may be eligible to reinstate your driving privileges early with the ignition interlock device or, you are eligible to reinstate if you have served the revocation period on all of your restraint actions.
 The department will reinstate a driving privilege if all of the reinstatement requirements are met and your driving privilege is not under restraint for any other type of action.

 There are special conditions that affect reinstatement requirements:

-- A Blood Alcohol Content (BAC) on a chemical test of 0.15 results in a Persistent Drunk Driver designation.
+A Blood Alcohol Content (BAC) on a chemical test at or above 0.15 results in a Persistent Drunk Driver designation.

-- If you have multiple alcohol violations or refusals on your record, the wait time for early reinstatement with Interlock is up to two months.
+If you have multiple alcohol violations or refusals on your record, the revocation period for early reinstatement with interlock may be up to 1 or 2 months.

-Reinstatement requirements can include use of Interlock, SR-22 insurance and payment of a reinstatement fee.
+Reinstatement requirements can include installing the ignition interlock device, SR-22 insurance and payment of a reinstatement fee.
 Additionally, enrollment in alcohol education & therapy sessions may be required.